Skip to main content

 After selecting the interval, its configuration will become available.

 Every week (available if the duration of the period is a week or less) – repeats the interval every week during the selected month.
-Every month – repeats the interval every month in the selected year.
-Every year – repeats the interval every year.

 These are the three main settings that repeat in other elements of the attribute.
 They allow you to combine periodicity for selected elements.
-What does this mean?
-For example:

-Automatic Generation of Time Period
+Automatic Time Period Generation

 Exceptions